tampham47/giphy-mm/README.md

 # Get started

-This is a ReactJS test for a position of Senior developer, you can find the requirements [here](/resources/ReactJsTest.pdf).
-Below is the overview, you can also access to the project at https://giftifymm.netlify.com.
+This is the overview of the project, you can also access to the project at https://giftifymm.netlify.com as well.

 ![alt text](/resources/giftifymm.png)